Changes to Stanley Ghyll due to storm damage

 Dalegarth Hall car park directions

 I have walked from Dalegarth Hall car park in Eskdale in the western Lake District a number of times in the past.
 Its the starting point for a number of great walks, not least the half mile woodland walk to Stanley Ghyll Force waterfall.

 Eskdale is well worth a visit at any time of year as its a stunning, little valley with only a scattering of small, quiet hamlets – a great place to escape the crowds.
-However in autumn when the trees are ablaze with colour it really comes into its own.
+And in autumn when the trees are ablaze with colour it really comes into its own.

-However what I normally do is drive further on to a coach company on the left before realising I have missed the turn!
+However what I normally do is drive further on to a coach company on the left before realising I have totally missed the turn!
 And so I turn the car round, return back down the road and turn down the lane.
 Its easily missed!

 The short road leads over the River Esk via Trough House Bridge to a small (and free!) parking area near Dalegarth Hall.